Backflow install and testing

 About the Backflow Program

-Regulatory authority for the backflow program rests with the Ohio Environmental Protection Agency and enforcement of the program rests with the Village of Whitehouse.
+Regulatory authority for the backflow program rests with the Ohio Environmental Protection Agency and enforcement of the program rests with the Village of Whitehouse and City of Bowling Green.
 View Chapter 3745-95 Backflow Prevention and Cross-Connection Control from the Ohio Administrative Code.

 Cross-Connection Surveys